RobvanGastel/meta-rl-algorithms/README.md

 * [Implementation of Reinforcement Learning Algorithms](https://github.com/dennybritz/reinforcement-learning)

 ## Install requirements
-The `requirements.txt` or conda environemnt `rl.yml` can be found in the root directory.
+~~The `requirements.txt` or conda environemnt `rl.yml` can be found in the root directory.~~ (Should be converted to an install script).
 For the installation of the OpenAI gym make sure to follow the [installation](https://github.com/openai/gym#installation) instructions.

 ## Available Algorithms (WIP)
-A good global scope of different Reinforcement Learning algorithms can be found in this repository, [RL Taxonomy](https://github.com/bennylp/RL-Taxonomy).
+A good global scope of different Reinforcement Learning algorithms can be found in: [RL Taxonomy](https://github.com/bennylp/RL-Taxonomy).

 ### Dynamic Programming